wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 [Highball Lounge](http://www.highballboston.com/) right next door to our office (they can see us, we can see them).
-She asked what we did and it turns out that she is an amazing designer who was completing her Masters in Design at North Eastern.
+She asked what we did and it turns out that she is an amazing designer who was completing her Masters in Design at Northeastern.
 She did a summer internship with us and accepted our offer for full-time employment just recently.

 ### Hiring is hard

 Hiring continues to be hard.
 We have had success by focusing on technology niches, but we may have tapped that out.
-Going into 2015 we will have to consider how to not just reach out and attract top talent but how do we improve the existing talent we have.
+Going into 2015, we will have to consider how to not just reach out and attract top talent, but how do we improve the existing talent we have.
 Promoting from within is something I've talked a big game about but have done little with.
 This will change in 2015.

 I began 2014 with the same trend I had in the previous two years: I would hire good people even if we didn't have projects to put them on.
-Coming out of Q1 2014 I had to stop this immediately.
+Coming out of Q1 2014, I had to stop this immediately.
 While we had built up a great team the weight of that payroll and our lack of cashflow at the time was at a breaking point where I could no longer cover the difference by taking myself off salary.
 Since then I have been very conservative with hiring.
 Unfortunately we actually missed out on some great people because of this, and I regret that as I was perhaps *too* conservative in our hiring at the time.
-Heading into 2015 this will probably continue to be an aspect of the company I will continue to improve.
+Heading into 2015, this will probably continue to be an aspect of the company I will continue to improve.